logomonicLearning/osi-model/layers/5_sessionLayer.md

 ## introduction to session layer

-Session layer is important for connecting processeses running on diffrent stations over a network.
-It supports multiple types of connections and authentication. and reconnection if an error should occure.
+Session layer is important for host-to-host communication between processes running on different stations over a network.
+The session layer ensures that the session stays open long enough to transfer all the data being exchanged, and then promptly closes the session in order to avoid wasting resources.
+It supports multiple types of connections and authentication.
+It provides for full-duplex, half-duplex, or simplex operation.
+It establishes procedures for check pointing, suspending, restarting, and terminating a session, and reconnection if an error should occur. <span style="display:none">gracefully closing a session.</span>
-See the table below for a list of its main functions:

-It provides for full-duplex, half-duplex, or simplex operation, and establishes procedures for checkpointing, suspending, restarting, and terminating a session.
-In the OSI model, this layer is responsible for gracefully closing a session, which is handled in the Transmission Control Protocol at the transport layer in the Internet Protocol Suite.

 <!-- <embed src="https://www.youtube.com/embed/fWM-a3onIOk"> -->